 - Bowser shrinks, then drops coins and a Star when he is defeated, as opposed to shrinking and spinning, then dropping the Bowser Key.

-- Mario's health meter has changed from the 'clock' to a more basic and linear design with a pie-chart-type meter that would be implemented in the final version.
+- Mario's health had a more basic and linear design with a pie chart-type meter that would be implemented in the final version.
 There are two iterations of this power meter: one that says "POW" with the number of health pieces left overlaid onto the remaining health pieces, and one with a simpler texture with the text "POWER", only seen used underwater.
 It is possible that the meter changes in appearance while underwater, unlike the final game.
 As health decreases, the color of the health meter changes from blue to red, similar to how the final meter will work.

 - The power meter decreases clockwise, unlike the first and final meters, which decrease counterclockwise.

 - This build shows a HUD with two digits instead of one.